 In the preferred representation this information would be expressed in a separate Observation class instance because it relates to a general examination procedure which may have resulted in several distinct assertions.

-An Observation class instance in which the Observation.value is a SNOMED CT expression representing a [ <<404684003 | clinical finding ] or a [ <<413350009 | finding with explicit context ] SHALL NOT contain an Observation.code which when interpreted with the Observation.value yields a meaning that is substantially different from the meaning implied if the Observation.code was "ASSERTION".
+An Observation class instance in which the Observation.value is a SNOMED CT expression representing a [ <<404684003 | clinical finding |] or a [ <<413350009 | finding with explicit context |] SHALL NOT contain an Observation.code which when interpreted with the Observation.value yields a meaning that is substantially different from the meaning implied if the Observation.code was "ASSERTION".

-For example, an Observation.code meaning "Past history" or "Family history" may substantially alter the interpretation of a [ <<404684003 | clinical finding ] and should not be used in this way.
+For example, an Observation.code meaning "Past history" or "Family history" may substantially alter the interpretation of a [ <<404684003 | clinical finding |] and should not be used in this way.
 Instead the SNOMED CT context model should be used to capture these significant differences in meaning.

 2.2.2.3 Discussion and Rationale